k8thompson134/rant-app/TERMS_OF_SERVICE.md

 - **Expo** (app development framework) - see [Expo's Terms](https://expo.dev/terms)
 - **Google Forms** (optional feedback submission) - see [Google's Privacy Policy](https://policies.google.com/privacy)
 - **iOS/Android Speech Recognition APIs** (if you use voice input) - see Apple/Google's privacy policies

-We don't control these services and aren't responsible for their practices.

 ---